-Pioneering lifestyle aparthotel brand, Locke, opens its ninth property.
+Locke, the pioneering lifestyle aparthotel brand from edyn, opens its ninth property.
 Turing Locke, a new 180-key hotel, is situated in the heart of Cambridge’s sustainable new development, Eddington….

-The opening of Turing Locke, in the heart of Cambridge’s sustainable new development, Eddington, marks the continued international growth of Locke, which has opened four locations in London, Dublin and Munich so far this year.
+The opening of Turing Locke, in the heart of Cambridge’s sustainable new development, Eddington, marks the continued international growth of Locke (by edyn), which has opened four locations in London, Dublin and Munich so far this year.

 “The aparthotel seamlessly combines mid-century design choices with modernist flares.”